Command Palette

 The Bigger Picture

-The record 24‑hour drone assault underscored how Russia’s strategy has shifted toward sustained, high‑volume aerial pressure aimed at grinding down Ukraine’s defences and morale while signalling the start of a renewed ground offensive aljazeera +1.
+The record 24‑hour drone assault underscored how Russia’s strategy has shifted toward sustained, high‑volume aerial pressure aimed at grinding down Ukraine’s defences and morale while signalling the start of a renewed ground offensive tucson +1.
 For Kyiv and its partners, the episode sharpened two questions: whether Ukraine can maintain interception rates above 90% as stockpiles erode, and whether attacks on cultural sites like Lviv’s historic centre will galvanise or fracture international support.